Yuki23329626/lamp-docker-0/apache/readme.md

 # Dockerfile

 It will pull Apache image from docker hub to build the container
-you can choose which version of Apache http server you want by changing the tag
+you can choose which version of php-Apache http server you want by changing the tag
-For more information about tags please check [Apache, is a Web server - Docker Hub](https://hub.docker.com/_/httpd)
+For more information about tags please check [php - Docker Hub](https://hub.docker.com/_/php)

 ## conf